 Purposed was a word that clotted in my throat for eight long years, but today?

 Today, I can taste purposed on my tongue like manna.

 “…but those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary; they will walk and not faint.”
 Isaiah 40:31

-Cindee Snider Re is wife of 25 years to the man she loves most in this world, mama of five world-shaking creatives (15-23), writer, photographer, craver of quiet, and lover of cotton, denim, Jesus and Earl Grey tea.
-Cindee and four of her five kids have Ehlers-Danlos III, dysautonomia, and myriad co-existing conditions.
+Cindee is a wife of 26 years to the man she loves most in this world, mama of five world-shaking creatives (17-25), author of Discovering Hope and Finding Purpose, photographer, craver of quiet, lover of cotton, denim, Jesus and tea, and co-founder of Chronic Joy Ministry, Inc. Cindee and four of her five kids have Ehlers-Danlos, dysautonomia, intractable migraine, and myriad co-existing conditions.